wavemaker/docs/learn/react-native/mobile-build-manual.md

 ### Android

-While using the manual build process for the Android platform, APK file is generated.
+While using the manual build process for the Android platform, an APK file is generated.

 #### Build Commands to Generate APK File